 European Car Brands

-Europe is the birthplace of the automotive industry.
-It was there, in 1886, that the great German inventor Carl Friedrich Michael Benz invented the world’s first gasoline-powered vehicle.
-Then his idea was picked up by many enterprises, which reoriented their business to the production of cars with internal combustion engines.
+Europe is the birthplace of the automobile industry.
+In 1886, the great German inventor Karl Friedrich Michael Benz invented the world’s first gasoline-powered car.
+Many companies then took up his idea and reoriented their business to producing cars with internal combustion engines.
 For example, Opel started with sewing machines, and ABT Sportsline started with forging metal parts for carts.
-As a result, they switched to auto production and took the lead along with other brands.
+Eventually, they switched to manufacturing automobiles and took the lead with other brands.

-The automotive industry’s rapid development was prevented by the Second World War when all factories were forced to produce equipment for the armed forces.
-In the post-war period, they had to “gain momentum” from scratch so that the European car market could recover only by the 1960s fully.
-Now there are clear favorites that own dozens of brands.
-These manufacturers include BMW, Volkswagen Group, PSA, Peugeot Citroën, and Volvo.
+The rapid development of the automobile industry was hindered by the Second World War when all factories were forced to produce equipment for the armed forces.
+In the post-war period, they had to “gain momentum” from scratch so the European car market could recover fully only by the 1960s.
+Now, there are clear favorites, owning dozens of brands.
+These include BMW, Volkswagen Group, PSA, Peugeot Citroën, and Volvo.

 Germany

-The largest center of the European car industry in Germany.
-German car companies are so mature that they have overseas subsidiaries and brands.
-For example, Volkswagen owns Lamborghini (Italy), Bentley (UK), and Bugatti (France), while BMW owns Rolls-Royce and Mini (UK).
-In addition to them, manufacturers are active in Germany, which focused on several major brands.
-They manufacture cars of different classes – from the luxury segment to the mass market.
+Germany is the largest center of the European auto industry.
+German automobile companies are so developed that they have foreign subsidiaries and brands.
+For example, Volkswagen owns Lamborghini (Italy), Bentley (UK), and Bugatti (France), and BMW owns Rolls-Royce and Mini (UK).
+In addition, manufacturers concentrating on several large brands are active in Germany.
+They produce cars of various classes – from the luxury segment to the mass market.

 Porsche Logo

-Porsche is the market leader in luxury cars and supercars as one of the most successful car manufacturers globally.
-Its rich tradition dates back to 1900, when Ferdinand Porsche, an engineer, introduced electric vehicles’ drive.
+Porsche is a leader in the luxury car and supercar market and one of the most successful automakers in the world.
+The company’s rich tradition dates back to 1900 when engineer Ferdinand Porsche introduced the electric drive for automobiles.
 At the same time, the company itself was founded much later – in 1931.
-The most striking feature of its cars is the sporty design.
-It can even be seen in the Cayenne premium crossover and the Panamera fastback.
+The most striking feature of the company’s cars is the sporty design.
+It can be traced even in the premium crossover Cayenne and fastback Panamera.

-The expensive and prestigious sports cars produced by Porsche are in great demand internationally.
-Annual sales are growing every year: as of 2008, it was just over 86%.
-Releasing sports models, the manufacturer does not forget to take part in auto racing.
-Now he has over 28 thousand victories on his account.
+Expensive and prestigious Porsche sports cars are in great demand worldwide.
+The annual sales volume grows yearly: as of 2008, it amounted to just over 86%.
+Releasing sports models, the manufacturer does not forget to participate in auto racing.
+Now, it has more than 28 thousand victories on its account.

 Mercedes-Benz Logo

-The legendary flagship model Mercedes-Benz 600, known as the “600th Mercedes”, challenged Rolls-Royce’s executive cars.
-This became possible thanks to the merger of Benz & Cie and Daimler-Motoren-Gesellschaft in 1926.
-For a hundred years of its existence, the company has become famous for its collectible limousine and other equally prestigious cars.
-Its lineup is considered one of the widest in the German car market.
-It includes brutal SUVs, compact minivans, stylish crossovers, luxury convertibles, comfortable sedans, and other vehicle types.
+The legendary flagship model Mercedes-Benz 600, known as the “600th Mercedes”, challenged the representative cars of Rolls-Royce.
+This was made possible by the merger of Benz & Cie and Daimler-Motoren-Gesellschaft in 1926.
+For a hundred years, the company became famous for its collectible limousines and other no less prestigious cars.
+Its model range is considered one of the widest in the German car market.
+It includes brutal SUVs, compact minivans, stylish crossovers, luxurious convertibles, comfortable sedans, and other types of cars.

 BMW Logo

-BMW is a pioneer in the automotive industry.
-He invented the digital motor, introduced the ABS, and developed many other technologies.
-And his cars have become a symbol of reliability and quality.
+BMW is a pioneer in the automobile industry.
+It invented the digital engine, introduced the ABS, and developed many other technologies.
+Its cars have become symbols of reliability and quality.

 The first German roadster with a twelve-cylinder engine was created under the BMW brand.
-This company, also known as Bayerische Motoren Werke AG, has produced many cars over a century and a half that have left a noticeable mark on the automotive industry’s history.
-But once, she did not even have a license for the production of vehicles: she received the corresponding permit only in 1928.
-Until that moment, aircraft engines were produced at her factories.
+This company, also known as Bayerische Motoren Werke AG, has produced many cars that have left a significant mark in automobile manufacturing for a century and a half.
+Once it did not even have a license to produce cars, it received the corresponding permission only in 1928.
+Until then, its factories produced aircraft engines.

 Audi Logo

-State-of-the-art technology and sophisticated design are what Audi cars cannot do without.
-The history of this brand began in 1909 with the appearance of the Audi Automobil-Werke company.
-The first car, called Audi-A, came out in 1910.
-After 21 years, the manufacturer merged with three car manufacturers to form Auto Union AG.
-In this union, he was responsible for the manufacture of sports cars and participation in racing competitions.
+Audi cars can not do without modern technology and exquisite design.
+The brand’s history began in 1909 with the appearance of the company Audi Automobil-Werke.
+The first car, the Audi-A, was released in 1910.
+After 21 years, the manufacturer merged with three automakers and formed Auto Union AG.
+In this union, it was responsible for the production of sports cars and participation in racing competitions.

-In 1964, the Audi brand became part of Volkswagen.
+In 1964, the Audi brand became part of Volkswagen’s concern.
 After the change of owners, the model range was replenished with cars with innovative technological solutions.
-Such developments include a variator with metal bands, an aluminum body, and a proprietary all-wheel drive.
+Such developments include a variator with metal bands, an aluminum body, and a branded all-wheel drive.

 Volkswagen Logo

-Volkswagen is known for its divisions, which are open in many countries around the world.
+Volkswagen is known for its divisions open in many countries around the world.
 It owns brands from Spain (SEAT), Czech Republic (Škoda Auto), Great Britain (Bentley), France (Bugatti), Italy (Lamborghini, Ducati), Germany (Porsche), Sweden (Scania).
 The main industrial sites are located in the city of Wolfsburg.
 The first Volkswagen cars were produced in 1935.
-The rapid development of the concern began in the second half of the 20th century when it began to buy up other enterprises.
-Simultaneously, the manufacturer began to actively create new models, the most famous of Scirocco, Passat, and Golf.
+The rapid development of the concern began in the second half of the XX century when it began to buy up other enterprises.
+At the same time, the manufacturer began to actively create new models, the most famous of which are the Scirocco, Passat, and Golf.

 Opel Logo

-Opel’s main industrial sites are located in Rüsselsheim.
-This car company was created by five brothers who decided to continue their father’s business – the owner of a factory to produce bicycles and sewing machines.
+The main production sites of Opel are located in Rüsselsheim.
+This automobile company was created by five brothers who decided to continue their father’s business – the owner of a factory producing bicycles and sewing machines.
 They used a common surname for the name.
-In 1900, the production of ICE carriages began under the Darracq license.
-Then the brand developed its models.
+In 1900, the production of ICE carriages began under Darracq’s license.
+The brand then developed its models.
 From 1929 to the 1940s, Opel was owned by General Motors.
-After World War II, the factories were devastated: all equipment was exported to Russia.
-But this did not prevent the company from regaining lost positions and becoming number 1 in the international market.
+The factories were ruined after the Second World War: all the equipment was taken to Russia.
+However, this did not prevent the company from regaining lost positions and becoming number 1 in the international market.

 United Kingdom

-In the UK car industry, the leading brands are known for their prestigious luxury passenger cars: Rolls-Royce, Bentley, Jaguar.
+The leading brands in the UK automotive industry are known for their prestigious luxury cars: Rolls-Royce, Bentley, and Jaguar.
 At the same time, they are matched by luxury sports car manufacturers such as Land Rover, McLaren, and Aston Martin.
-The mass-market segment is also well developed.
-Local companies offer quite a few inexpensive cars available to consumers.
-Also, the factories produce a lot of commercial vehicles.
-As for the car market, imports still exceed exports.
+The mass market segment is also well-developed.
+Local companies offer quite a few inexpensive cars to consumers.
+In addition, factories produce a large number of commercial vehicles.
+As for the passenger car market, imports still exceed exports.

 Rolls-Royce Logo

 The Rolls-Royce brand belongs to the German concern BMW.
-The British company’s main specialization is the production of luxury cars, which it has been doing for over a hundred years.
-At the beginning of its existence, the company became famous for its participation in the rally, where it managed to occur.
-Then she became a supplier of vehicles for the Royal Court of Great Britain.
-But the resounding success was followed by a fall: the company went bankrupt in 1971.
-It was only possible to save it thanks to state funding and the intervention of BMW.
+The main specialization of the British company is the production of luxury cars, which it has been engaged in for over a hundred years.
+At the beginning of its existence, the company became famous for participating in rallies, where it became established.
+Then, it became a supplier of cars for the royal court of Great Britain.
+But the resounding success was followed by a fall: in 1971, the company went bankrupt.
+It was saved only thanks to government funding and BMW’s intervention.

 Bentley Logo

-Bentley Motors is one of the many Volkswagen Group brands.
-She is known for her luxury cars, which have given her the image of the most expensive and elite automaker in the world.
-The company was founded in 1919 and literally, three years later, began to win first place in prestigious races.
-In the 1930s, she became part of the Rolls-Royce concern.
+Bentley Motors is one of the many brands of the Volkswagen Group.
+It is known for its luxury cars, thanks to which it has secured the image of the world’s most expensive and elite automaker.
+The company was founded in 1919 and, just three years later, began to win first place in prestigious races.
+In the 1930s, it became part of the Rolls-Royce concern.
 The manufacturer’s lineup includes executive sedans, full-size convertibles, crossovers, and SUVs.
-Bentley plans to start manufacturing luxury sports cars and electric cars shortly.
+Shortly, Bentley plans to start producing luxury sports cars and electric cars.

 Aston Martin Logo

-Aston Martin’s prestigious cars are represented in different market segments.
-These are dominated by sports and racing models, including super-powerful premium supercars.
-Now the brand belongs to a consortium of investors, and before that, it was part of the Ford Motor Company.
-The name Aston Martin is a tribute to a race car driver named Martin, who overtook all the competition on the Aston Clinton circuit.
+Aston Martin’s prestige cars are presented in various market segments.
+Among them, sports and racing models prevail, including super-powered premium supercars.
+Currently, the brand is owned by a consortium of investors, and before that, it was part of Ford Motor Company.
+The name Aston Martin is a tribute to a racer named Martin, who overtook all rivals on the Aston Clinton circuit.

 Landrover Logo

-Land Rover is renowned for making the world’s most luxurious SUVs.
-At the same time, she is looking for unusual technical solutions to make all-terrain vehicles.
-The body of her first car, built-in 1948, consisted of a cheap alloy because there was a shortage of steel in Britain at the time.
-Their reliability and stylish design distinguish modern models.
-The Range Rover has even been exhibited at the Louvre in Paris as an example of high art.
-At the moment, the English brand belongs to the Indian conglomerate Tata.
+Land Rover is known for producing the world’s most luxurious SUVs.
+At the same time, it looks for unusual technical solutions to create all-terrain vehicles.
+The body of its first car, released in 1948, consisted of a cheap alloy because, at that time, there was a shortage of steel in the UK.
+Reliability and stylish design distinguish modern models.
+Range Rover was even exhibited in the Louvre in Paris as an example of high art.
+Currently, the British brand belongs to the Indian conglomerate Tata.

 Jaguar Logo

 Jaguar’s success story began in 1925 with the production of motorcycle sidecars.
-Existing developments allowed her in 1931 to start manufacturing luxury cars.
-Until 1945 the company was called Swallow Sidecar (abbreviated – SS).
-It received its current name in the post-war period so that there would be no associations with the German SS.
-The Ford concern, which temporarily bought out the enterprise, tried to make a tuning agency out of it.
-But executives abandoned the idea, so in 1996 Jaguar had a new race car of its design.
-The brand is now the property of Tata Motors.
+Existing developments allowed it to start producing luxury cars in 1931.
+Until 1945, the company was called Swallow Sidecar (SS).
+It received its current name in the postwar period so that there were no associations with the German SS.
+Concern Ford, which temporarily bought the company, tried to make it a tuning agency.
+However, the company’s management refused this idea, and in 1996, Jaguar received a new racing car of its design.
+Currently, the brand is owned by Tata Motors.

 Mini Logo

-The modern company Mini, owned by the German concern BMW, continues the old Mini brand tradition, which existed until 2000.
+The modern company Mini, owned by the German concern BMW, continues the old traditions of the Mini brand, which existed until 2000.
 In the distant past, it had a different name – Cooper Car Company.
-The sales of the first cars (racing models) started in 1959.
-Further modifications of them have entered the history of motorsport forever.
-Being part of BMW, the automaker is not limited to compact cars.
-He also has classic crossovers and even limousines.
+Sales of the first cars (racing models) began in 1959.
+Their further modifications have forever entered the history of motorsport.
+Being a part of BMW, the automaker is not limited to compact cars.
+It also has classic crossovers and even limousines.

 Italy

-Italy is rightfully considered one of the leaders of not only Europe but also the world car industry.
-Moreover, cars’ sale occupies a leading place in the country’s economy: its contribution to GDP reaches 8.5%.
-The automotive industry in Italy began at the end of the 19th century.
-In the 1910s, it was represented by dozens of companies, some of which are still operating.
-In the post-war period, local manufacturers have relied on elitism.
-They are expanding their assortment now, adhering to three principles: luxury, speed, and high cost.
+Italy is rightfully considered one of the leaders of Europe and the world car industry.
+Moreover, car sales occupy a leading place in the country’s economy: its contribution to GDP reaches 8.5%.
+The automobile industry in Italy was born in the late 19th century.
+In the 1910s, it was represented by dozens of companies, some still operating today.
+In the post-war period, local manufacturers staked on elitism.
+Now, they are expanding their assortment, adhering to three principles: luxury, speed, and high cost.

 Ferrari Logo

-Ferrari sports cars are examples of engineering that have delighted fans of luxury cars since 1946.
-The company’s vehicles are firmly established in celebrity garages.
-Sheiks and emperors rode them, the race track’s creator, Pierre Bardinon, the American football player Lionel Messi and the German race car driver Michael Schumacher.
+Ferrari sports cars are engineering thought samples that have pleased luxury car fans since 1946.
+This company’s cars have firmly settled in the garages of celebrities.
+They were driven by sheiks and emperors, the creator of the race track Pierre Bardinon, American soccer player Lionel Messi, and German racing driver Michael Schumacher.

-Since Fiat has owned 1989 Ferrari, this brand’s sports cars are produced not only in series but also in a single copy.
+Since Fiat became the owner of the 1989 Ferrari, this brand’s sports cars have been produced serially and in a single copy.
 In the latter case, their price reaches several million dollars.

 Lamborghini Logo

-The most important decision in Lamborghini’s history was the lineup change.
-The company, which started as a conventional tractor manufacturer, has gradually moved to high-speed supercars.
-Its first sports car made its debut in 1963.
-The brand owner created it to compete with Ferrari and prove its superiority.
+The most important decision in Lamborghini’s history was changing its model range.
+The company, which started as a manufacturer of ordinary tractors, gradually moved to high-speed supercars.
+Its first sports car debuted in 1963.
+The brand’s owner created it to compete with Ferrari and prove its superiority.

 Maserati Logo

-Maserati is an Italian sports car manufacturer that originates from Officine Alfieri Maserati.
-This was the name of the small garage business of the Maserati brothers.
-They started a private company in 1914 to make racing cars and compete.
-And in the 1930s, the assortment now includes prestigious cars for everyday travel.
-Once in the hands of Fiat, Maserati almost lost its identity.
-The executives wanted to merge it with Ferrari but then changed their minds and decided to leave it as an independent brand.
+Maserati is an Italian sports car manufacturer that traces its origins to Officine Alfieri Maserati.
+This was the name of a small garage business of the Maserati brothers.
+In 1914, they founded a private company to produce racing cars and compete in competitions.
+And in the 1930s, prestigious cars for everyday travel appeared in the range.
+Once in the hands of Fiat, Maserati almost lost its individuality.
+The company’s management wanted to merge it with Ferrari but then changed its mind and left it as an independent brand.

 Alfa Romeo Logo

-Alfa Romeo’s predecessor was a company that produced cars under the Darracq license.
-But business owners wanted to move away from simple copying and create something unique and embody new technologies.
-So in 1910, the first Alfa Romeo vehicles appeared, known under the A.L.F.A. brand.
-Noticing the success and prospects of the company, the Fiat concern bought it out in 1986.
+The predecessor of Alfa Romeo was a company that produced cars under Darracq’s license.
+However, the company’s owners wanted to move away from simple copying and create something unique to implement new technologies.
+So in 1910, the first Alfa Romeo cars appeared, known under the brand A.L.F.A.
+Noticing the success and prospects of the company, the concerned Fiat bought it in 1986.

 Fiat Logo

-Fiat is one of the largest and oldest automotive corporations in Italy.
-It was founded by investors who teamed up in 1899 to create a joint venture.
-At first, the plant produced various equipment – from wagons to tractors.
-But over time, Fiat’s main goal has become the production of SUVs, city cars, and middle-class cars.
+Fiat is one of the largest and oldest automobile corporations in Italy.
+It was founded by investors who united in 1899 to create a joint venture.
+At first, the plant produced various machinery – from wagons to tractors.
+But over time, the main goal of Fiat became the production of SUVs, city cars, and middle-class cars.

 Logo Abarth Logo

-The Abarth brand, founded by Carlo Abarth in 1949 in Turin (Italy), stands out separately among the Italian automakers.
-The main type of its production were sports cars built based on Fiat and unique sports tuning.
-Today the company is part of Fiat Group Automobiles.
-The brand stands out with its original and edgy visual identity.
-Its logo is presented in the form of a four-sided coat of arms of a complex shape, bearing the main symbol of the company – an abstractly executed black heraldic scorpion in a thin white border, providing effective visual contrast.
+The Abarth brand, founded by Carlo Abarth in 1949 in Turin (Italy), stands out among Italian automakers.
+Its main products were Fiat-built sports cars and unique sports tuning.
+Today, the company is part of Fiat Group Automobiles.
+The brand stands out for its original and “leaky” visual style.
+Its logo is presented as a four-sided coat of arms of a complex shape, bearing the main symbol of the company – an abstractly made black heraldic scorpion in a thin white border, providing an effective visual contrast.
 The main field of the shield is divided diagonally and filled with yellow and red colors.
-The top ridge is filled with black and separated from the main field by a thin line in the colors of the Italian flag.
-The comb space is black.
-It is filled with the text of the company name in a white sans-serif font.
+The upper crest is filled with black color and is separated from the main field by a thin line in the colors of the Italian flag.
+The crest space is black.
+It is filled with the text of the company name in white sans-serif font.

 Lancia Logo

-The first car was produced by the Italian manufacturer Lancia Automobiles S.p.A., founded by Vincenzo Lancia in Turin a year after its founding in 1907.
-During the First World War, the brand produced military and armored vehicles, returning to the civilian automotive industry in the 20s, releasing the world’s first car with a monocoque body in 1921.
-Having decided in 2015 to stop promoting the brand, production since 2017 has been producing only the Lancia Ypsilon model.
-Being conservative in relation to its identity, the brand has left its logo unchanged for many years in the form of a triangular coat of arms in dark blue with curved sides.
-There is a silvery circle in its center, and the entire edging of the shield, around which the brand name is placed, is made in condensed white lower case type.
-But the central circle has two wedge-shaped elements located at the top and bottom, which creates a visual perception of it as a steering wheel.
+The Italian company Lancia Automobiles S.p.A., founded by Vincenzo Lancia in Turin a year after its foundation in 1907, produced the first automobile.
+During World War I, the brand produced military and armored vehicles.
+In the 20s, it returned to civilian automobile manufacturing, producing the world’s first car with a “monocoque” body type in 1921.
+Having decided 2015 to stop promoting the brand, production since 2017 has only produced the Lancia Ypsilon model.
+Being conservative about its identity, the brand, over the years, has left its logo unchanged in the form of a triangular coat of arms in dark blue with curved sides.
+In its center is a silver circle, and the entire shield border, around which the brand name is placed, is in condensed white lowercase font.
+However, the center circle has two wedge-shaped elements at the top and bottom, which creates a visual perception of it as a steering wheel.

 Pagani Logo

-The Italian auto brand Pagani is known worldwide as a manufacturer of luxury sports cars and cars using carbon bodies.
-Founded by Horacio Pagani in 1992 in Modena, it has made a name for itself with its ultra-light and fast new generation models.
-The brand expressed these features and its corporate spirit with the help of a progressive and somewhat aggressive logo.
-The sharpness and brutality of the execution of the emblem lines ensured its individuality and ease of memorization.
-The oval silver badge bears a convex three-dimensional brand name.
-Above it, in the upper left corner, in the shape of a car windshield, a sector is made in an attractive blue gradient color that softens the overall coldness of the metalized emblem.
-A large letter P is formed by convex lines to the right of it.
-The upper and lower sectors around the inscription have dotted elements resembling the riveted fastening of the hull elements.
+Italian automobile brand Pagani is known worldwide as a manufacturer of luxury sports cars and cars with carbon fiber bodies.
+Founded by Horacio Pagani in 1992 in Modena, it became known for its ultra-light and fast new-generation models.
+The brand expressed these traits and its corporate spirit with a progressive and somewhat aggressive logo.
+The sharpness and brutality of the emblem lines ensured its individuality and easy memorability.
+On the oval silver badge is located a convex volumetric brand name.
+Above it, in the upper left corner, in the shape of the car’s windshield, is a sector of attractive blue gradient color, softening the overall coldness of the metalized emblem.
+To the right of it, convex lines formed a large letter P. The upper and lower sectors around the inscription have dotted elements reminiscent of the rivet fastening of body elements.

 France

-French cars are known worldwide for their technological excellence, exquisite design, and high quality.
-Dozens of enterprises produce them, but two companies are monopolists: Groupe PSA (formerly Peugeot Citroën) and Renault.
-They account for about 90% of the total automotive industry and almost 100% of exports.
-The rest of the manufacturers are represented mainly in the country’s domestic market, except Bugatti, which belongs to Volkswagen France.
+French cars are known worldwide for their technological perfection, exquisite design, and high quality.
+Dozens of companies produce them, but the monopolists are two companies: Groupe PSA (former Peugeot Citroën) and Renault.
+They account for about 90% of the automobile industry and almost 100% of exports.
+The other manufacturers are mainly in the country’s domestic market, except Bugatti, which Volkswagen France owns.

 Bugatti Logo

-The Bugatti luxury supercar brand has a long history that began in 1909.
-As far as is known, the brand was created by the engineer and artist Ettore Arco Isidoro Bugatti.
-Popularity peaked in the 1920s when the world saw the new Type 35 GP.
+The Bugatti brand of luxury supercars has a long history dating back to 1909.
+As far as is known, the brand was created by engineer and artist Ettore Arco Isidoro Bugatti.
+The peak of popularity came in the 1920s when the world saw the new Type 35 GP.
 This model became the record holder for the number of race wins, taking first place more than 1,500 times.
-After the war, the business fell into disrepair.
-The situation was saved by the super-fast machine EB110, which appeared in the 1980s.
-And at the end of the century, the company was bought out by the German concern Volkswagen.
+After the war, the business went into decline.
+The situation was saved by the EB110 superfast car, which appeared in the 1980s.
+At the end of the century, the German concern Volkswagen bought out the company.

 Renault Logo

-Nationalization did not go unnoticed for Renault.
-Having passed into state ownership in 1945, this company received its current name and changed its activity course, releasing the world’s first hatchback.
-Then the company acquired a division of trucks (Renault Véhicules Industriels), but it was sold to the Swedish concern Aktiebolaget Volvo.
-By the end of the 20th century, financial difficulties began.
+Nationalization did not pass without a trace for Renault.
+In 1945, the state took ownership of this company, and it received its current name and changed its direction of activity, producing the world’s first hatchback.
+Then, the company acquired a truck division (Renault Véhicules Industriels), but it was sold to the Swedish concern Aktiebolaget Volvo.
+Toward the end of the 20th century, financial difficulties began.
 To save Renault from bankruptcy, it was merged with Nissan.

 Peugeot Logo

-Peugeot is a prominent representative of the mass market in the French car market.
-Moreover, the range of the company is not limited to cars of the middle price category.
-The range includes small commercial vehicles, crossovers, racing cars, and more.
-In 1941, an attempt was made to create an electric car to save gas, but the government banned it.
-Then the company realized its ambitions by releasing the Peugeot 106 and presenting three concept cars.
-In the 1970s, a significant event took place: the automaker merged with Citroën and became part of PSA Peugeot Citroën.
+Peugeot is a bright representative of the mass market in the French car market.
+Moreover, the company’s model range is not limited to cars of the average price category.
+The lineup includes small commercial vehicles, crossovers, racing cars, etc. In 1941, an attempt was made to create an electric car to save gasoline, but the government banned it.
+The company then realized its ambitions by producing the Peugeot 106 and introducing three concept cars.
+In the 1970s, a landmark event occurred: the automaker merged with Citroën to become part of PSA Peugeot Citroën.

 Citroen Logo

-Citroën, which has represented the Groupe PSA concern since 1976, was founded in 1919.
-It has never changed its traditions; therefore, from the very beginning, it produced inexpensive and high-quality mass-consumption cars: crossovers, sedans, hatchbacks, and other models.
-This manufacturer also became famous for its unusual approach to advertising because, for almost ten years, it used the main attraction of Paris – Tour Eiffel as a billboard.
+Citroën, which has represented Groupe PSA since 1976, was founded in 1919.
+It has never changed its traditions, so from the beginning, it produced inexpensive and high-quality cars for mass consumption: crossovers, sedans, hatchbacks, and other models.
+This manufacturer is also famous for its unusual approach to advertising, as for almost ten years it has used the main landmark of Paris – the Tour Eiffel Tower – as a billboard.

 Aixam Logo

-The French auto brand Aixam is little known outside the country.
-But those who are familiar with the company’s products appreciate its offerings – miniature cars, classified in some countries as ATVs.
-The company was founded in 1983 in Aix-les-Bains, Savoie.
-Its cars are distributed in almost all European countries, where the brand emblem – an enlarged bold letter A in a circle, is quite famous.
-The color scheme of the logo contains the colors of the French flag – blue-white-red.
-The last is a thin edging of the round element of the emblem.
-White, in practical use, is replaced by metallic silver, which makes the logo attractive and memorable.
+The French automobile brand Aixam is little known outside the country.
+But those familiar with the company’s products praise its offerings – miniature cars, classified in some countries as quad bikes.
+The company was founded in 1983 in Aix-les-Bains (Savoie).
+Its cars are distributed in almost all European countries, where the brand emblem – an enlarged bold letter A in a circle – is quite famous.
+The emblem’s color scheme contains the French flag’s colors – blue-white-red.
+The latter is a thin border of the circular element of the emblem.
+The white color in practical use is replaced by metallic silver, which makes the emblem attractive and memorable.

 Ligier Logo

-The French automaker, Ligier, is considered one of the pearls of the domestic auto industry, which is also not very well known worldwide.
-The brand was founded in 1968 by driver and rugby player Guy Ligier in Abrest, Allier, Auvergne, France.
-The brand’s fame was brought about by its first sports model – Ligier JS2.
-The JS prefix was a tribute to the founder’s best friend, Jo Schlesser.
-In 2008, the company was transformed into the Ligier Group, known for its quality race cars and microcars (Microcars).
-The company logo is presented in the form of an image of two crossed flags – the country and the starting checkered racing flag.
-Below them is the brand name in a large sans-serif typeface with a slight right slant, symbolizing speed and acceleration.
-The letters are made in the corporate dark blue color.
+The French automaker Ligier is considered one of the gems of the domestic car industry, which is also unknown worldwide.
+The brand was founded in 1968 by a racing driver and rugby player, Guy Ligier, in Abrest, Allier, Auvergne, France.
+The brand became famous for its first sports model, the Ligier JS2.
+The prefix JS was a tribute to the founder’s best friend, Jo Schlesser.
+In 2008, the company was transformed into Ligier Group, known for its quality racing cars and microcars.
+The company’s logo is an image of two crossed flags – the country and the starting checkered racing flag.
+Under them is the brand name typed in large sans-serif font with a slight slope to the right, symbolizing speed and acceleration.
+The letters are in the brand’s signature dark blue color.

 Venturi Logo

-The Venturi brand is very well known to Europeans for its high quality and luxury products based on Porsche and Ferrari.
-Founded by Claude Poirot and Gerard Godefroy in 1984 in Fontvieille, Monaco, it today produces one of the most expensive and aesthetic types of electric cars, having suffered bankruptcy in 2000 after the production failure of luxury racing cars.
-The brand has released a limited edition Venturi Fétish.
-The company’s cars are distinguished by a cute sparkling design with high technical performance.
-Like the design of the company’s products, its logo is distinguished by its brightness and sophistication.
-The main corporate color is bright red, which fills the entire space of the oval logo with a silver border.
-The central element of the emblem is a figure in the form of a triangular blue shield with a light gray frame and a gray bird in the center with spread wings, reminiscent of the image of a heraldic phoenix bird with a head in the form of the sun.
-Above it, repeating the oval curve, there is an inscription of the brand name in gray in a specially designed elegant font.
+The Venturi brand is well known to Europeans due to the high quality and luxury of its products, which are based on Porsche and Ferrari.
+Founded by Claude Poiret and Gerard Godefroy in 1984 in Fontvieille (Monaco), today, it produces some of the most expensive and aesthetically pleasing electric cars, having gone bankrupt in 2000 after failing to produce luxury racing cars.
+The brand has produced a limited edition Venturi Fétish.
+Eye-catching, sparkling designs and high performance characterize the company’s cars.
+Like the design of the company’s products, its logo is characterized by brightness and sophistication.
+The main corporate color is bright red, which fills the entire space of the oval emblem with a silver border.
+The central element of the emblem is a figure in the form of a triangular blue shield with a light gray frame and a gray bird in the center with spread wings, reminiscent of the image of the heraldic bird phoenix with a head in the form of the sun.
+Above it, repeating the oval curve, is the brand name inscription in gray in a specially designed elegant font.

 Microcar Logo

-The Microcar brand was formed as a division of Beneteau in the early 80s of the last century.
-But already in 2000, it became part of Ligier as a division while maintaining its production profile in full.
-Microcar has a bright and smooth-shiny performance in the form of an elongated oval.
-The red color, shape, and design resemble lollipops, effectively echoing the shape of small but colorful cars in our production.
-The oval is horizontal.
-Its inner space is occupied by a gray-silver inscription of the name, executed in a capital font of a modern design without serifs, with sharp, rounded corners.
-Two silvery orbits frame it.
+The Microcar brand was formed as a division of Beneteau in the early 1980s.
+But in 2000, it became part of Ligier as a division while retaining its full production profile.
+The Microcar has a bright and sleek design with an elongated oval.
+The red color, shape, and design are reminiscent of lollipops, effectively echoing the shape of our production’s small but bright cars.
+The oval is arranged horizontally.
+Its inner space is occupied by a gray-silver inscription of the name, made in a capital font of modern design without serifs, with sharp, rounded corners.
+Two silver orbits frame it.

 Sweden

-Automotive manufacturing in Sweden began in 1927 when Volvo produced the first passenger car.
-This “delay” could be because there was no branched road junction due to the difficult terrain.
-This also explains why 80% of manufactured vehicles are sold abroad and not in Sweden itself.
-Despite the current situation, there are enough local producers who are in no way inferior to competitors on the international market.
+The automobile industry in Sweden began in 1927 when Volvo produced its first passenger car.
+This “delay” could be due to the lack of an extensive road junction due to the difficult terrain.
+It also explains why 80% of the cars produced are sold abroad and not in Sweden.
+Despite this situation, there are enough local manufacturers in the country that are no longer inferior to competitors on the international market.
 The most famous of them are Scania, Saab Automobile, and Volvo.

 Koenigsegg Logo

-The Swedish car industry is not limited to the mass market.
-This country has developed the production of luxury cars, and one of the representatives of this segment is Koenigsegg, a private company that produces luxury models.
-She specializes in powerful and fast supercars and plans to break the world speed record for production cars.
-The headquarters of the company is located in the suburb of Ängelholm.
+The Swedish automobile industry is not limited to the mass market.
+The production of luxury cars is developed in this country, and one of the representatives of this segment is a private company, Koenigsegg, which produces luxury models.
+It specializes in powerful and fast supercars and plans to break the world speed record for production cars.
+The company is headquartered in the suburb of Ängelholm.

 Volvo Logo

 Volvo is a luxury car manufacturer from Sweden.
-The first model of this brand rolled off the assembly line in 1927.
-Then, one after another, revolutionary innovations followed.
-Moreover, the company became famous for its cars and technological developments that provide increased safety while driving.
-They have become the basis for modern international standards.
-Volvo changed owners several times: after briefly staying with Ford Motor Company, it became part of Geely Automobile Holdings Limited.
+The first model of this brand came off the assembly line in 1927.
+The revolutionary innovations followed one after another.
+Moreover, the company became famous for its cars and technological developments that increase driving safety.
+These became the basis for today’s international standards.
+Volvo has changed owners several times: after a short stay with Ford Motor Company, it became part of Geely Automobile Holdings Limited.

 Saab